lionaneesh/coursera-forum-user-crawler/README.md

 HOW TO USE
 ==========

-- Before using the script you need to create `cookie.txt` and `cookie2.txt` files.
+- Before using the script you need to create 2 files, `cookie.txt` and `cookie2.txt`.

 cookie.txt
 ----------